-Compliant [ ] Partially compliant [ ] Explain [ ] Not applicable [ X ]

-- 45. The risk control and management policy should identify at least: - a) The different types of financial and non-financial risk the Company is exposed to (including operational, technological, financial, legal, social, environmental, political and reputational risks), with the inclusion under financial or economic risks of contingent liabilities and other off-balance-sheet risks. - b) The determination of the risk level the Company sees as acceptable. - c) The measures in place to mitigate the impact of risk events should they occur. - d) The internal control and reporting systems to be used to control and manage the above risks, including contingent liabilities and off-balance-sheet risks.

-The Company's risk control and management systems, described in detail in section E ("Risk Control and Management Systems") currently analyse and develop the financial and non-financial risks related to the phase of preparing bids (in particular, operating, technological, legal, social, environmental and political risks) and, where applicable, the phase of implementing the projects by the Company, as well as the internal reporting and control systems used to control and manage the above-mentioned risks and the measures in place to mitigate the impact of these risks, should they occur.

-The risk control systems undergo constant review with regard to the Company's activities.

-- 46. Companies should establish a risk control and management function in the charge of one of the Company's internal department or units and under the direct supervision of the audit committee or some other dedicated board committee.
-This function should be expressly charged with the following responsibilities: - a) Ensure that risk control and management systems are functioning correctly and, specifically, that major risks to which the Company is exposed are correctly identified, managed and quantified. - b) Participate actively in the preparation of risk strategies and in key decisions about their management. - c) Ensure that risk control and management systems are mitigating risks effectively within the framework of the policy defined by the Board of Directors.

-Compliant [ ] Partially compliant [ ] Explain [ X ]

-The Company's internal audit department performs these functions with regard to the Company's financial risks.
-In accordance with the Company's risk control and management system described above in section E ("Risk Control and Management Systems"), non-financial risks are assessed, where applicable, by the Company's areas or departments that carry out these functions in practice, without these functions being expressly attributed thereto in the Company's corporate documentation.
+Compliant [ ] Partially compliant [ ] Explain [ ] Not applicable [ X ] 45.
+The ris sk control and management policy should identify at least: a) The different types of financial and non-financial risk the Company is exposed to (including operational, technological, financial, legal, social, environmental, political and reputational risks), with the inclusion under financial or economic risks of contingent liabilities and other off-balance-sheet risks. b) The determination of the risk level the Company sees as acceptable. c) The measures in place to mitigate the impact of risk events should they occur. d) The internal control and reporting systems to be used to control and manage the above risks, including contingent liabilities and off-balance-sheet risks.
+Compliant [ ] Partially compliant [ X ] Explain [ ] the fina risks) a manage ncial and nd, where the abov isk control and management systems, described in detail in section E ("Risk Control and Management Systems") currently analyse and develop non-financial risks related to the phase of preparing bids (in particular, operating, technological, legal, social, environmental and political applicable, the phase of implementing the projects by the Company, as well as the internal reporting and control systems used to control and re-mentioned risks and the measures in place to mitigate the impact of these risks, should they occur.
+The systems undergo constant review with regard to the Company's activities.
+46. depar anies should establish a risk control and management function in the charge of one of the Company's internal tment or units and under the direct supervision of the audit committee or some other dedicated board committee. unction should be expressly charged with the following responsibilities: a) Ensure that risk control and management systems are functioning correctly and, specifically, that major risks to which the Company is exposed are correctly identified, managed and quantified. b) Participate actively in the preparation of risk strategies and in key decisions about their management. c) Ensure that risk control and management systems are mitigating risks effectively within the framework of the policy defined by the Board of Directors.
+Compliant [ ] Partially compliant [ ] Explain [ X ] The Co mpany's ii nternal audit department performs these functions with regard to the Company's financial risks.
+In accordance with the Company's risk control and management system described above in section E ("Risk Control and Management Systems"), non-financial risks are assessed, where applicable, by the Company's areas or departments that carry out these functions in practice, without these functions being expressly attributed thereto in the Company's internal risk control and management function exercised by a specific internal department or unit of the Company.

-However, given the specific in nature of the Company and its Group, the Board of Directors will assess the appropriateness of attributing these powers to an internal risk control and management function exercised by a specific internal department or unit of the Company.
+However, given the specific in nature of the Company and its Group, the Board of Directors will assess the appropriateness of attributing these powers to an